pwang649/myWiki/docs/Robotics/Control/State-Space.md

 ### Structured (Parametric) Uncertainty

 Uncertainty enters dynamics in an "informed" manner, often as uncertain parameters.
-Compared to unstructured uncertainty, in structured uncertainty we often know the "functional form" of uncertainty.
+Compared to unstructured uncertainty, in structured uncertainty, we often know the "functional form" of uncertainty.

 For example, consider our longitudinal quadrotor motion example.
 We might not know how exactly the motor torques are converted into upward thrust of the quadrotor.
 In other words, we might have uncertainty in the $k_{T}$ parameter in the dynamics: